 What Is CRI?

 Common Roots Initiative is a 501(c)(3) nonprofit organization that assists deserving high school graduates in pursuit of higher-education degrees through providing scholarships and acknowledges hard-working teachers through classroom funding.
 In 2010, CRI was formed by a group of high-school friends who wanted to make a positive contribution to west suburban Chicago communities that continue to struggle academically & financially.
 In late 2015, CRI began to re-design its operations and mission.
-The charity aims to make a deeper impact by providing opportunities for experiential and innovative learning.
+The charity aimed to make a deeper impact by providing opportunities for experiential and innovative learning.
 For 2019 and onward, CRI will provide more financial assistance to PEHS educators and students.

 What Makes CRI Different?

 The ideal candidates for our scholarships exhibit talent, excellence, and need.
 Most scholarships are designed for academics talents alone.
 We want to give an opportunity to students who excel beyond academics like in the areas of community outreach, extracurricular activities and other intangibles.
 Student candidates include those going to a four-year universities, as well as vocational schools.
 Also, we provide scholarships to support educators with innovative ideas designed to enhance their classroom.

 What Are Your Short-Term Goals?CRI aims to raise at least $2000 in donations annually, recruit new volunteers and develop new, engaging programs for under-resourced students & teachers.

 How Can I Help?

 - You could make a monetary donation to CRI.
 All donations made to CRI are tax deductible!
 You also may want to see if your employer provides matching donations to 501(c)(3) organizations.

 - You could provide an in-kind donation to CRI.
 We plan to hold a silent auction and/or raffles in the future.
 Donations for new items or services would be a tremendous help.